flyonspeed/OnSpeed-Gen2/Hardware/README.md

-This folder holds the hardware related files

-Hardware components list and sources:
+Hardware components list for v3 hardware and sources:

 Shared project on Mouser.
 Includes all the electronic components.\
 https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=c6a6482de2